damianmcclure/jsalphadb/README.md

 Make sure node is allowed to write to the filesystem.

 ## Description
-This is a JavaScript Remake of the flatfile database system made by JQuery\n The purpose is to create a basic, easy to learn & use flat database system for applications
+This is a JavaScript Remake of the flatfile database system made by JQuery<br>
+The purpose is to create a basic, easy to learn & use flat database system for applications

 ## License